 For that reason, you’ll want to learn about how employers deal with the cultural things in their hiring processes.
 You’ll want to prepare for job interviews as they want to get culturally fit employees to boost their long-term profitability.

 But what’s the problem of conventional hiring processes?
 Recruiters focus on a your skills and experience.
-Although you may look impressive on paper and in interviews, they often find that you aren’t culturally fit.
+You may look impressive on paper and in interviews.
+But there are risks you aren’t culturally fit.

-What is Cultural Fit?
+What is a Culture Fit?

 The term fit in hiring processes refers to two aspects: job fit and organization fit.

-Culture fit is one of the organization attributes that is often used to measure individual congruence to the words and behaviors of every employee in the organization.
+Culture fit is one of the organization attributes for measuring individual congruence to the words and behaviors of every employee in the organization.